Are you trying to figure out how to create a membership site with WordPress?

 And when your pricing page shows up below the Menu Structure, drag it to rearrange it to where you want it and then click Save.

 And that’s it!
-You’ve successfully created your Membership site with WordPress.
+You’ve successfully created your WordPress membership site.

 So what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.